-Significant changes to the Swiss Data Protection Act (DPA) will come into force in September this year.
+Significant changes to the Swiss Data Protection Act (DPA) have come into force on September 1, 2023.
 The revised legislation aims to strengthen the protection of personal data and increase the requirements for companies and organizations - a change that is highly relevant, especially with regard to personalized, data-driven marketing.
 In this blog post, we take a look at the most important changes and what they mean for companies.
 With our practical checklist for download, you can make your company fit for a data protection-compliant future.

-- The FADP enters into force on September 1, replacing the previous law from 1992, with no grace period for data protection compliance.
+- The FADP entered into force on September 1, 2023, replacing the previous law from 1992, with no grace period for data protection compliance.

 - Consent not required for data collection/processing under all circumstances.